-If your gas boiler is older than 10 years old, it’s increasingly likely to be an older inefficient model that wastes energy and money when compared to current models.
+So, you’ve compared oil or gas prices and sourced the best supplier?
+However, if your gas or oil boiler is older than 10 years old, it’s increasingly likely to be an older inefficient model that wastes energy and money when compared to current models.
 In fact, by replacing your boiler with a modern A-rated boiler, you can potentially save hundreds of pounds and be confident that your heating is much more environmentally friendly.”

 Enjoy regular hot drinks